 I can’t believe how long its taken for me to actually start this series… It’s been on my mind like … FOREVER!!!

-But with how popular the #LoveweddingsNGTip hashtag has been on Instagram, I’m more convinced that this series will fill a gap in the wedding industry in Nigeria, Africa and the world.
-So today, I’d tell you why I wanted to start this series and what it’s all about…
+But with how popular the @loveweddingsng_vendors page is on Instagram, I’m more convinced that this series will fill a gap in the wedding industry in Nigeria, Africa

-So back to my point, yes, this is an industry and just like doctors, fashion designers, engineers, etc., there is the need for standards to be set else it’d be full of people who really have no idea what they’re doing.
+So back to my point, yes, this is an industry and just like doctors, fashion designers, engineers, etc., there is the need for standards to be set else it’ll end up with people who really have no idea what they’re doing.
 And we don’t want that now, do we?

 I’ve found that a lot of wedding vendors do not get the respect they deserve from clients.
 When I hear someone say ‘Is she not just a hair stylist?‘, ‘Is he not just a photographer?‘, you should see my eyebrows… they literally go on FLEEEEEKKK, say what…?
 And then I reply ‘Are you not just a doctor?’… I don’t want to go on and on but you get my point… if someone decides to make a living off their talent (whatever it is), they need to be respected for that especially when you want to benefit from that TALENT, yes!!!
 They need to be respected in the way they are addressed, in the fees they charge and otherwise.
 Let me stop here because I’ve been called names before for standing up for my vendors so I rest my case.
 Sigh!!!